What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 Telephone: (0221) 4703318 or 470-2573

-Afterwards, an acknowledgment of receipt will be sent to the Doctoral Office automatically.
+Afterwards, a confirmation of receipt will be sent to the Doctoral Office automatically:

 Every autumn, the Faculty of Human Sciences hosts a graduation ceremony to celebrate the achievements of all doctoral candidates who passed their viva and to bid farewell to them.